FREQUENTLY ASKED QUESTIONS AND ANSWERS

 - Is the course certified?

-- Yes -- Beginning in 2017 a course with a new start location will be used.
-This course is now certified by USATF, number MI16059NM, which is effective through December 31, 2026.
+- Yes -- Beginning in 2017 a course with a new start location was established The course is certified by USATF, number MI16059NM, which is effective through December 31, 2026.
 This race may be used as a Boston Marathon qualifier.
 Endorsed by the Michigan Governor's Council on Physical Fitness, Health, and Sports.

 - Aid stations: How often, and what will be offered?